 Vision therapy can treat many eye movement disorders, such as eye-tracking problems and more complex eye movement problems characterised by involuntary eye movements, such as nystagmus.
 Eye movement problems can hamper reading fluency and cause double or blurred vision.

 Vision therapy is commonly used to treat a form of eye movement disorder called convergence insufficiency, characterized by the inability to maintain focus on close objects or while reading.
 This can result in eye strain and reduced concentration, significantly affecting a child’s reading grades and even sports performance.

 How Can I Tell Whether My Child Has Vision Problems?

-To determine whether your child has a vision problem and can benefit from vision therapy, our Surrey eye doctor will carry out a comprehensive eye exam, including an assessment of their functional visual skills, lazy eye and more.
+To determine whether your child has a vision problem and can benefit from vision therapy, our Surrey optometrist will carry out a comprehensive eye exam, including an assessment of their functional visual skills, lazy eye and more.
 This test, known as a functional eye exam, goes beyond the standard “20/20” sight test and is performed by eye doctors with experience and years of training in vision therapy.

-Once your optometrist determines that vision therapy is the suitable treatment, he or she will create a personalized plan of exercises and eye activities based on the patient’s condition, age and other factors.
+Once your optometrist determines that vision therapy is the suitable treatment, he or she will create a personalised plan of exercises and eye activities based on the patient’s condition, age and other factors.
 The therapy typically includes any of the following:

 - Balance boards